-Mona has worked as set & costume designer and costume supervisor in theatre, dance, film, devised, street and physical theatre, event, youth theatre, fire performance, pantomime and experimental work.
+Mona has worked as set & costume designer and costume supervisor professionally for over 10 years in theatre, dance, film, devised, street and physical theatre, event, youth theatre, fire performance, pantomime and experimental work.

-Mona is interested in hearing about collaboration with theatre makers, choreographers or performers who are interested in questioning the traditional theatrical ways and exploring ecological design in performance.
+Mona is interested in hearing about collaboration with peers who are interested in exploring community engagement within theatre making and merging ecological design thinking across disciplines.